justinmeiners/efficient-programming-with-components/19_insertion_sort.md

       return current;
     }

-When `first == current` at the start, it will swap.
+When `first == current` at the start, it will copy `*current` to a temporary variable and put it right back.
-Would a check be better?
+Would a check be better to avoid this?
-As we have talked about it before, this is a case that seldom happens whereas adding an explicit check would slow down every other case.
+As we have talked about before, this is a case that seldom happens whereas adding an explicit check would slow down every other case.

 Of course, we need to define predecessor: